Silicon Valley Orthopaedics

 Located in your knee, the anterior cruciate ligament (ACL) connects the thigh bone and shin bone, providing joint mobility and stability.
 ACL injuries are common, especially in athletes who play high-impact sports.
-At Silicon Valley Orthopaedics in Fremont and Foster City, California, Nic Gay, MD, and Masi Reynolds, MD, offer many options for an ACL injury, including nonsurgical and surgical treatments.
+At Silicon Valley Orthopaedics in Fremont, Los Gatos, Menlo Park, and Foster City, California, Nic Gay, MD, Masi Reynolds, MD, and George Thabit III, MD, offer many options for an ACL injury, including nonsurgical and surgical treatments.
 Call the office nearest you or schedule a consultation online today.

 Ligaments connect bone to bone and the anterior cruciate ligament (ACL) runs diagonally through the center of your knee connecting your thigh bone to your shin bone.
 It’s one of the most important ligaments in your knee.